JuliaDynamics/DynamicalSystems.jl/docs/src/rqa/quantification.md

 ---

 !!! note "Return values for empty histograms"
     It may be the case that for a given recurrence matrix some structures do not exist at all.
-For example there are recurrence matrices that have no vertical lengths.
+For example there are recurrence matrices that have no vertical lengths (or no vertical lengths with length less than `lmin`).
 In such cases the behavior of our RQA pipeline is the following:

     1. Quantities that represent maximum or average values are `0.0`.
     2. Quantities that represent entropies are `NaN`.